Rudolph Blankenburg: Legacy

-More than 6000 people viewed Blankenburg's body and attended his funeral, held at the Arch Street Methodist Church.
+More than 6,000 people viewed Blankenburg's body and attended his funeral, held at the Arch Street Methodist Church.

-In 1921 the City of Philadelphia contracted with the John W. Sullivan Company of New York for the construction of a 129-foot, steam-powered, all-steel fireboat to be named the Rudolph Blankenburg.
-The boat was launched in Elizabeth, New Jersey on August 10 of that year, sponsored by Blankenburg's widow, Lucretia, who broke a bottle of Champagne across its bow.
+In 1921, the City of Philadelphia contracted with the John W. Sullivan Company of New York for the construction of a 129-foot, steam-powered, all-steel fireboat to be named the Rudolph Blankenburg.
+The boat was launched in Elizabeth, New Jersey on August 10 of that year, sponsored by Blankenburg's widow, Lucretia, who broke a bottle of champagne across its bow.
 The fireboat remained in service until 1950.
 That year, the Blankenburg and its running mate, the J. Hampton Moore (which was named after another mayor of Philadelphia), were replaced by a pair of diesel-powered fireboats, the Franklin and the Delaware.

-The Rudolph Blankenburg Elementary School in Philadelphia was built in the 1920s.
+The Rudolph Blankenburg Elementary School in the Mill Creek section of Philadelphia was built in the 1920s and named in his honor.